-Note: I strongly advise not to use the remove-mailbox command as it removes the AD account that is associated with a mailbox.
-It is recommended to use the disable command.
+Note: I recommend not to use the Remove-Mailbox command as it removes the AD account that is associated with a mailbox so use the Disable-RemoteMailbox command.

 - Wait for the changes to reflect in cloud.
-After sync is completed, the account will have no mailbox in the cloud but it will be listed in the soft-deleted list which is ok for now.
+After sync is completed, the account will not have a mailbox in cloud but it will be listed in the soft-deleted state which is ok for now.

-- Allow for a few hours for sync again.
-Once it is completed, initiate the migration from on-premises to Exchange Online and assign the appropriate license.
+- Allow for a few hours to sync.
+Once the sync has complete, initiate the migration from on-premises to Exchange Online and assign the appropriate license.

 - Guess what?
 After the migration is completed, we are preparing a mailbox for the user error no longer occurs.